ICHEC/qpcc/lecture-2/integrating-classical-and-quantum-computing.md

 title: Integrating Classical and Quantum Computing
 layout: post
 ---
+# Lecture 2: Integrating Classical and Quantum Computing

-### Learning outcomes
+## Learning outcomes

 1. Understand the reasons and opportunities for integrating classical high-performance computing & quantum computing systems.
 2. Demonstrate a high-level technical understanding of hybrid high-performance computing & quantum computing systems.
 3. Acquire knowledge of ongoing efforts towards integrating classical high-performance & quantum computing systems.

-### Table of Contents
-- Why integrate classical & quantum computing?
-- How to integrate classical & quantum computing?
-- Who is integrating classical & quantum computing?
-- Road ahead for integrating classical & quantum computing.

-- Appendix
-- Future updates and Scratchpad
-- References

-### Why imtegrate classical & Quantum Computing
+## Why imtegrate classical & Quantum Computing

-#### Classical High-Performance Computing
+### Classical High-Performance Computing

 In the simplest of cases, applications to process data or perform modelling or analysis, are typically represented as a computer program which is executed on a Central Processing Unit (CPU).
 For simple cases, the CPU can be imagined to have one worker that executes the program instructions in a serial fashion to produce the desired output.
 As the complexity of applications and their logics increased, opportunities arose to do what is called parallel computing – this involves executing multiple parts of a program simultaneously on multiple workers within Processing Units.
 For example, the program or parts of the instructions (known as kernels) within the program, may have to be executed to process different input data sets which are independent of each other – so, these could be done in parallel.
 This is typically referred to as data parallelism.